hx-natthawat/AIML-101/ml/computer-visions/001/README.md

-# Neural Network with Scikit-learn for Image Classification
+# Neural Network Implementation for Image Classification

+This directory contains two Jupyter notebooks demonstrating different approaches to implementing neural networks for image classification tasks.
+The notebooks showcase the use of scikit-learn and Keras libraries for building and training neural network models.

+## Notebooks

+### 1. NNwithSKlearn.ipynb

-This lab demonstrates the implementation of an image classification model using Neural Networks with scikit-learn's MLPClassifier.
-The notebook provides a practical example of applying neural networks to computer vision tasks.
+This notebook demonstrates the implementation of an image classification model using Neural Networks with scikit-learn's MLPClassifier.

-## Overview

-This notebook focuses on building an image classification model using Neural Networks with the scikit-learn library.
-Key components include:
+**Key Features:**

 - Data loading and preprocessing for image data
 - Feature extraction and normalization
-- Neural network model implementation using MLPClassifier
+- Neural network model implementation using scikit-learn's MLPClassifier
 - Model training and evaluation
 - Visualization of results

+### 2. Lab7KerasNN.ipynb

+This notebook demonstrates a more advanced implementation of neural networks for image classification using the Keras library with TensorFlow backend.

+**Key Features:**

+- MNIST dataset loading and preprocessing
+- Model building with Keras Sequential API
+- Training on different hardware (CPU, GPU, TPU)
+- Flexibility to adjust hidden layers
+- Performance evaluation and visualization

 ## Author